 Jon Krakauer’s account of the 1996 Everest disaster, Into Thin Air reveals the lure and deadly gamble of the world’s highest mountain.

 The beautiful, remote world he describes in Into Thin Air is vivid and compelling.
 It shines a light on the obsession that drives climbers of all abilities.
-And given how things turned out in 1996, it’s a haunting combination of memoir and memorial.
+And given how things turned out on this particular climb in 1996, it’s a haunting combination of memoir and memorial.

-Like Into the Wild, Krakauer’s written documentary about Chris McCandless, this is a detailed reconstruction of events that really happened.
+Like Into the Wild, Krakauer’s documentary-style written account of the disappearance of Chris McCandless, this is a detailed reconstruction of events that really happened.

 Krakauer thinks he’s won the lottery when he gets a shot at climbing Everest for a magazine feature.
 He, like the climbing party he joins, is obsessed with mountains – and this mountain in particular.